gmiers7642/diffeq/README.md

 # diffeq
-Differential equation numerical code I' e been playing with
+Differential equation numerical code I've been playing around with